Adversarial Hubness in Multi-Modal Retrieval: Introduction

-In this paper, we investigate whether hubness can be exploited by adversaries to intentionally create images and audio inputs that act as ``adversarial hubs.''
+We investigate whether hubness can be exploited to intentionally create images and audio inputs that act as ``adversarial hubs.''
 Adversarial hubs (1) carry adversarial content, e.g., spam or misinformation, and (2) are very close in the embedding space to many queries in the same or different modality, causing them to be retrieved in response to these queries.
-For example, Figure \ref{fig:embedding_plot} shows that a mild perturbation can align an audio clip of a barking dog to many unrelated text captions, including ``A classical concert", ``Soothing jazz tunes", and ``Funky disco beats", causing it to be retrieved whenever users search for any of these music genres.
+For example, Figure \ref{fig:embedding_plot} shows that a mild perturbation makes an audio clip of a barking dog appear relevant to many unrelated text captions, including ``A classical concert'', ``Soothing jazz tunes'', and ``Funky disco beats,'' and causes it to be retrieved whenever users search for any of these terms.
 Figures~\ref{fig:text2image},~\ref{fig:image2image} and~\ref{fig:text2audio} illustrate concrete examples of adversarial hubs for different cross-modal retrieval scenarios.

-Prior research on vulnerabilities in embedding-based retrieval focused on targeted adversarial alignment~\cite{zhang2024adversarial}, poisoning of text-only retrieval corpora~\cite{chaudhari2024phantom,zhong2023poisoning}, and uni-modal adversarial hubs in music recommendation~\cite{hoedt2022defending}.
-There is also a substantial literature on multi-modal adversarial examples whose objectives are related to downstream models rather than embeddings, such as jailbreaking LLM generation and causing misclassification of multi-modal inputs (\Cref{sec:related}).
-Adversarial hubs is the first cross-modal attack that targets retrieval \emph{and} affects multiple queries at the same time\textemdash either all queries, or the subset of queries related to a specific concept.

-\shortsection{Our contributions} First, we show that hubness\textemdash a natural phenomenon in high-dimensional spaces where only a few data points become natural hubs\textemdash can be adversarially exploited.
-We demonstrate that attackers can apply a small perturbation, generated with standard techniques, to any image or audio input with an attacker-chosen semantics (e.g., an advertisement, a product promotion, a song, etc.) to turn this input into an adversarial hub that will be retrieved in response to many queries in an embedding-based cross-modal retrieval system.
+\para{Our Contributions} We show that hubness, a natural phenomenon in high-dimensional spaces, can be adversarially exploited.
+By applying a small perturbation, an attacker can transform \emph{any} image or audio input with adversary-chosen semantics (e.g., an advertisement, product promotion, song, etc.) into a hub.
+We demonstrate that a single adversarial hub affects significantly (two orders of magnitude) more queries than natural hubs.
+Moreover, these attacks can target specific concepts, so the hub is retrieved only for certain query topics.
+Generated via standard gradient-based optimization on a limited number of queries, our adversarial perturbations generalize to tens of thousands of unseen user queries.
+The low cost makes the attack accessible to many adversaries and presents a security threat to production retrieval systems.